 killer soundtrack.
 The Afghan Whigs is my all-time favorite band.

-Wild Beasts and Lydia Loveless are among my current obsessions.
+Wild Beasts, Lydia Loveless, and Merchandise are among my current

 Favorite films include The Royal Tenenbaums, The Assassination of